microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	}
 	```

-	This contract is written in [Solidity](https://solidity.readthedocs.io/en/develop/), which is similar to JavaScript.
-Solidity files are compiled to JSON files containing interface definitions for contracts as well as the bytecode that is used when the contracts are deployed.
+	This contract, named "myCoin," is written in Solidity.
+Solidity files are compiled to JSON files containing interface definitions as well as bytecode that is used when the contracts are deployed.
+The contract contains a function named ```sendCoin``` that, when called, transfers the specified number of My Coin from the sender's account to the receiver's account.

-1. Create a new file in the "migrations" subfolder named **3_deploy_myCoin.js**.
+1. Create a new file named **3_deploy_myCoin.js** in the "migrations" subdirectory.
 Paste the following code into the file and save it:

 	```javascript
 	var myCoin = artifacts.require("./myCoin.sol");